jwday/remoteProp/README.md

 1. Install all dependencies listed in `package.json`:

-    Run: `npm install`
+    `npm install`

-2. Start server from a terminal using the following command:
+2. Start server from the repo directory:

     `node server`

-3. Connect to server using a web browser.
-If connecting on same device, use the following address:
+3. Connect to server using a web browser:

+        If connecting on same device, use the following address: `localhost:3000`
-    `localhost:3000`

-  If connecting on different device on same network, you must determine the IP address of the server, such as `192.168.0.103', and type in the following url:
+        If connecting from a different device on the same network, use the IP address of the server: `<server_IP_address>:3000`

-  `192.168.0.103:3000`